AG3NTZ3R0/mean-variance-standard-deviation-calculator/README.md

+# Mean Variance Standard Deviation Calculator

+This is an original work inspired by one of the five required projects within the freeCodeCamp() Data Analysis with Python certification.
+I am responsible for writing all of the code within the mean_var_std.py file.
+The test code was supplied by freeCodeCamp() in order to analyze the required work.
+Below, you will see the prompt for this programming assignment.

 ### Assignment

 Create a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.